Eschatologue/CM_wiki/docs/class/ranger/index.md

 You always have the [:spell-lv1: Hunter's Mark] spell prepared.
 You can cast it twice without expending a spell slot, and you regain all expended uses of this ability when you finish a **:rest-long: Long Rest**.

 The number of times you can cast the spell without a spell slot increases when you reach certain Ranger levels, as shown in the Favoured Enemy column of the Ranger Features table.
-When the spell is cast this way, it does not require :spell-conc: Concentration, though it ends early if you have the ^^Incapacitated^^ condition.
+When the spell is cast this way, it does not require :spell-conc: Concentration, though it ends early if you have the **Incapacitated**{ .cond } condition.

 ### Level 1: Ranger's Aptitude